| Discussion of the Illinois Education Tax Credit

 of

-quarter, semester or year term in a kindergarten through twelfth grade
+enrollment for a quarter, semester or year term in a kindergarten through twelfth grade

 education program of the school.
 Enrollment in an education program